steveski/Perigee.Configuration.DependencyInjection/README.md

 The package can be installed from NuGet using Install-Package Perigee.Configuration.DependencyInjection

 ### Usage
 The most basic approach is when just using a single `appsettings.json` file for application configuration.
-You need to create the registrar and then apply the resolved Json configuration to the IServiceCollection.
+All you need is to call the IServiceCollection extension method `RegisterAppSettings`.
 The following demonstrates registration in a .NET6.0 console application
 ```csharp
 using Microsoft.Extensions.Configuration;
 using Microsoft.Extensions.DependencyInjection;